PostHog/posthog.com/contents/docs/tutorials/spa.md

 <br />

 If you have a Single Page Application (SPA), and have been thinking about how to track it using PostHog - look no further.

 This tutorial will guide you through multiple methods you can use to ensure you capture navigation in your SPA website.

+### Is This Tutorial For Me?

+This tutorial is aimed at SPAs, which are websites that only load one time, with all content either being loaded at once or dynamically as the user browses (without a page refresh).
+However, it may also provide relevant insights for:

+- Tracking mobile apps
+- Tracking apps/Websites with non-standard navigation
+- Those looking to capture additional `$pageview` events

 ### Pre-Requisites